 Most of the land in the quadrant plan area is zoned for agriculture and manufacturing.
 Under the newly adopted master plan, most of the land will be zoned exclusively for manufacturing.

 The city plans to preserve wetlands along the northern edge of the project area, but Reid that environmental preservation is offset by the increase in car commutes to the area.

 Reid cites the 2009 Northwest Quadrant master plan that included a mix of residential and employment centers that he refers to as a jobs-housing balance.
 The 2009 plan passed the planning commission but was never formally adopted.
 The 2009 plan would have accommodated housing for up to 70,000 people.

-While the newly adopted plan doesn’t include any residential uses, one area within the plan that could accommodate residential uses is International Center that already includes multiple hotels and the plans for a “gateway to the city” for the area surrounding 7200 West and Interstate 80.
+While the newly adopted plan doesn’t include any residential uses, one area within the plan that could accommodate residential uses is the International Center that already includes multiple hotels and the plans for a “gateway to the city” for the area surrounding 7200 West and Interstate 80.
 The plan calls for that area to potentially include regional transit connections (including a possible expansion of TRAX) and four and five story commercial buildings, including offices and hotels.

 The city is still determining the final zoning for the quadrant, meaning that there will be public hearings as the zoning text amendments will need approval from the planning commission and city council.
 Staff will brief the planning commission on Wednesday, January 11th on proposed zoning text amendments for the area north of Interstate 80 and west of the airport.